fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 Reflecting on the things you find difficult, and the steps you take to overcome obstacles will be at the core of your documentation.

 It will make your life easier if you prepare for sessions by watching/reading some of the introductory material.
-Not least, this will introduce you to some of the new language you will need to understand, so you're not hearing it for the first time on Tuesday afternoons.
+Not least, this will introduce you to some of the new language you will need to understand, so you're not hearing it for the first time on Tuesday mornings.
 By the end of the course, you will be able to talk about kerf, z-hop, chip-forming and draft angles with confidence :wink:

 ### Documentation and assessment